A group of people sat around a table with meeting papers in front of them

 A photo of Trustee Kweku Wilson

-Kweku Wilson: Trustee
+Kweku Wilson: Treasurer

 Kweku is the newest Board member, joining us in 2022.
 He is the Manager at Waltham Forest People First and has been an active self-advocate in East London for over 30 years.
 He has worked across a number of roles in self-advocacy organisations and groups, which has involved organising and running meetings, leading campaigning work and supporting members to get involved in local and national activities and events.
 Kweku also worked on fairgrounds when they set up in his local area, building a great relationship over the years.
 This was despite other people telling him he shouldn't.
 Kweku also enjoys travelling abroad when he can and organises social events for Waltham Forest People First members.